ros-industrial/abb_experimental/README.md

 Branch naming follows the ROS distribution they are compatible with. `-devel` branches may be unstable.

+## Naming Convention

+All robot support packages and MoveIt configurations follow the naming conventions as described in [REP-I0007][].

 ## Installation

 As this repository contains experimental packages, no binary packages are available.